-But the question remains: is this sound counsel or does it do more harm than good?
+But the question remains: Is this sound counsel or does it do more harm than good?

 There’s no one-size-fits-all solution that works in every scenario.
 Each situation has its own unique set of variables, and what’s ideal in one case may be disastrous in another.
-Still, whether or not to file for divorce first is a question worth considering.

-If you’re considering divorce, chances are that you noticed your marriage is in rough seas.
+If you’re considering divorce, chances are your marriage is in rough seas.
 Still, if your spouse kicks off the process, it often comes as quite a shock.

 If you file for divorce first, you avoid potential surprises.
 You won’t be blindsided or have to scramble to play catch up.
 It allows you the time and space to get all of your affairs in order.

 While it’s possible to handle a divorce on your own (called pro se divorce), in most situations, it’s in your best interest to hire a divorce lawyer.

 Depending on your situation, getting the drop may even prevent your spouse from attempting to hide assets or other shady doings.
 Hopefully, you don’t have to deal with that, but it happens.

-Laws about divorce, division of property, and child custody vary a great deal from state to state, sometimes even county to county.
+Laws about divorce, division of property, and child custody vary greatly from state to state, sometimes even county to county.
 As such, jurisdiction often plays a big role in the ultimate outcome.